How to Process Ingredients for Carp Bait

 The practical reaction requires:

-enzyme + suitable substrate + moisture + appropriate conditions + time.
+enzyme + suitable substrate + moisture + appropriate pH + appropriate temperature + time.

 This is why sprinkling enzyme powder into a complete dry boilie mix should not automatically be described as pre-digestion.

-For the complete explanation, use Enzymes in Carp Bait: Phytase and Pre-Digestion Explained.
+For the complete explanation, use Do Enzymes and Phytase Really Improve Carp Bait?.

 When an Ingredient Should Be Left Alone